HackSouth/hacksouth.github.io/_pages/code-of-conduct.md

 * There are [moderation guidelines](/modguide).
 * If you believe that a Moderator or Administrator has not followed the moderation guidelines properly, please report this using the same methods as a Code of Conduct violation.

-Derived from the Slack Developer Community Code of Conduct and Citizen Code of Conduct under a Creative Commons Attribution-ShareAlike license.
+<sub>Derived from the Slack Developer Community Code of Conduct and Citizen Code of Conduct under a Creative Commons Attribution-ShareAlike license.</sub>